 Buying a treadmill is a serious investment in your health and fitness journey.
 And like any big purchase, the choice in treadmills can be overwhelming.
 There are many features to consider such as size, motor, programs, space for storage, folding or non-folding and other aspects before making a purchase.

 But fear not.
-Our buying guide will help you make the right decision and serve as a handbook when choosing the best treadmill.
-With the right machine you can reach those health and fitness goals from the comfort of your home.
+This handy guide will help you make the right decision and serve as a handbook when choosing the best treadmill, best folding treadmill or even the best cheap treadmill.
+With the right machine, you can reach those health and fitness goals from the comfort of your home.

 Before you lace up your best running shoes and jog to the nearest treadmill shop (ie: the internet), have a read of this.

 How to buy a treadmill – First, consider your fitness and health goals

 Before diving into the specifics of a treadmill, ask yourself what your goals are as these will determine how much you spend on a unit.
 For instance, if you’re only looking to use it for power walking a few times per week, there's no need to invest in a treadmill with a powerful 4.0 HP motor.